 - [Left click] to cycle between quest (Q) and achievement (A) view mode.

-- [Right click] to cycle into combined (C) mode, where achievements are shown under their own header.
+- [Right click] to cycle into combined (C) mode, where both are shown together (achievements are shown under their own header).

-- [Right click] to cycle the tracker between alternative position presets.
+- [Shift] + [Left click] to cycle the tracker between alternative position presets (if in preset mode).

 - [Left click] to open.